hariprasathkumar/threading/README.md

 <<If you had reached here, its a good bet that you are trying a version of
-	the same; It may not be much, I do hope it helps - after all without the web I am a nobody ; Happy coding!! >>
+	the same; It may not be much, I do hope it helps; Happy coding!! >>